 If your left arm is feeling heavy, your first thought is very likely about your heart.
-While pain, heaviness, or numbness in your left arm are possible indicators of a heart attack, it may not always be the case.
+While pain, heaviness, weakness, or numbness in your left arm are possible indicators of a heart attack, it may not always be the case.
 That weird discomfort in the left arm could point to something mild as poor posture or to another health condition that needs care.
 So how do you make sure the heaviness is treated correctly?
-The first step would be exploring some of the reasons why your left arm may be feeling heavy.
+The first step would be exploring these 7 possible reasons your left arm may be feeling heavy.

 Physical injury is the most obvious cause of your left arm pain or heaviness.
 You may have overstretched your ligaments or torn your tendons during a workout or your daily activities.
-Some such cases include:
+Such cases include:

-Tendinitis or bursitis is often a cause of left arm heaviness.
-Tendons, bands of fibrous tissue that connect bones to muscles, are found all over the body.
+Tendinitis and Bursitis: Tendons, bands of fibrous tissue that connect bones to muscles, are found all over the body.
 Tendinitis is the inflammation or irritation of a tendon that can occur due to injury or overuse of the painful part.

 A bursa is the fibrous sac that works as a cushion between tendons, bones, muscles, or skin.
 Bursitis is the inflammation or irritation of a bursa that has been injured or overused.

-Rotator cuff injury is yet another cause of shoulder and arm pain.
-The rotator cuff is the system of four muscles and their tendons on your shoulder blade.
+Rotator cuff injury: The rotator cuff is the system of four muscles and their tendons on your shoulder blade.
 The tendons connect the muscles to the ball of your upper arm bone and facilitate movement.
 Any injury or tear to the tendons can cause a lot of pain and restrict movement of your affected shoulder and arm.

 Some of the symptoms of lymphedema are heaviness, pain, tingling, discomfort, or increased warmth in the chest, arm, hand, breast, or underarm areas.